dertuman/dqc-react-challenge/README.md

 # About the project

 The project may involve certain "overengineering" to showcase some of the techonologies I'm comfortable working with.
+The typing is not super strong on this one.

 # About Vercel